 Visit the friendly farm animals from the Little Sprouts Feeding Zoo.
-Purchase feed cups for $1 per cup to share with these cuddly creatures.
+Pack your quarters to grab a handful of food to share with these cuddly creatures.
 There are larger animals to view in the barn, and pony rides are also available for an extra fee.

 Gain Some Tuilp Knowledge